 Brix is a scale based on the amount that light bends when it passes through a liquid.
 If one were to place one's hand in a pond and measure the amount it appeared to bend, and then place it in the ocean, it would appear to bend a different amount.
 That differential light bending is the best tool currently available to consumers to determine the value of crops that are purchased or produced.
 The brix chart is the scale that anyone can use to determine poor, average, good or excellent in a foodstuff.

-Joining BFA at the participant level includes a membership kit with a brix chart, refractometer and brix press that can be used on all fruits and vegetables to enable rapid quality testing.
+One of the benefits of joining BFA as a member is the option to purchase a "brix kit" at a significantly discounted cost available to members only.
+The brix kit comes with a brix chart, refractometer and brix press that can be used on all fruits and vegetables to enable rapid quality testing.

 How does Brix relate to quality?